 Many people who have reached financial independence and “retired” early are still doing something for income on a part-time basis.
 The benefit is being able to choose something that you enjoy and working a flexible schedule.

-- 21 Exciting and Proven Passive Income Ideas
+- 33 of the Best Passive Income Ideas

 - Flipping Furniture for Profit